Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

-\begin{proof} We focus on (2)(Approximate Domination) and (3)(Tightness).
-Other invariants are not affected by Dual Adjustment.
+\begin{proof} We focus on part 2 (Approximate Domination) and part 3 (Tightness) of Property~\ref{pro:F-approx}.
+Part 1 (Granularity) is naturally preserved since we are adjusting $y$-values by $\delta/2$ and $z$-values by $\delta$.
+Part 5 (Unsaturated vertices duals) is also preserved because unsaturated vertices are labelled as outer and their dual is adjusted by the same amount.
+Maturity of blossoms is not affected by Dual Adjustment.
+Although after dual adjustment, some (inner) root blossoms might have $0$ $z$-values, such blossoms are removed in Blossom Dissolution step so part 4 for Invariant~\ref{inv:F-approx} is restored at the end of the iteration.

-There are much more cases to consider in $f$-factor compared to ordinary matching.
-Different cases can be generated for an edge $(u,v)$ by considering (1) the inner/outer classification of both endpoints, (2) whether $(u, v)$ is matched, (3) whether $(u, v)$ is the base edge for its respective endpoints, if they are in blossoms, and (5) whether $(u, v)$ is eligible.
-In the following analysis, we narrow down the number of meaningful cases to just $8$.
+Similar to ordinary matching, preservation of approximate domination and tightness can be argued using a case analysis on vertices' and blossoms' duals.
+Notice that there are more cases to consider in $f$-matching compared to ordinary matching.
+Different cases can be generated for an edge $(u,v)$ by considering the inner/outer classification of both endpoints, whether $(u, v)$ is matched, whether $(u, v)$ is the base edge for its respective endpoints, if they are in blossoms, and whether $(u, v)$ is eligible.
+In the following analysis, we follow the framework in Lemma 5.8 \cite{Gab18} to narrow down the number of meaningful cases to just $8$.
+Notice that Lemma 5.8 \cite{Gab18} can be seen as a version of this lemma for exact complementary slackness.
+Although one can expect the same conclusion to hold, the proof still differs in the details.

 We consider an edge $e = (u, v)$.
-If $u$ and $v$ are both unreachable from any unsaturated vertex, or both are in the same root blossom, $yz(u, v)$ clearly remains unchanged after the dual adjustment.
+If $u$ and $v$ are both unreachable, or both in the same root blossom, $yz(u, v)$ clearly remains unchanged after Dual Adjustment.